HTTP headers enable both for the client and server to transfer further information within the request or response header.

 Hopefully, by now you have a decent idea of what is a HTTP header, their purpose, and how they come into play in the web scraping world.
 We also briefly touched HTTP security headers and how they work.

 Of course, it’s only the tip of an iceberg and there are quite a few HTTP headers that need to be taken into account when web scraping.
 We have covered 5 essential HTTP headers that every web scraper must use and optimize.
-We also recommend taking a look at our HTTP proxy solution.
+You can also buy HTTP proxies for your web scraping projects.
 Check it out, and happy scraping!

 About the author